 - Terracotta that is not lined or sealed on the inside can dry out quickly once it is filled with soil.
 That's because clay is a porous material that breathes and allows moisture to easily escape.

-- Lining inexpensive terracotta pots with heavy plastic and cutting a drainage hole in the bottom will protect the clay and prolong the life of the pot.
-Or, you can use the terracotta pot as an outer container, inserting an inexpensive plastic pot to hold the soil and moisture for your plant.
+- Use the terracotta pot as an outer container and insert an inexpensive plastic pot to hold the soil and moisture for your plant.
 If it's not a perfect fit, you can hide the plastic edge of the inner pot with moss or cascading plants.

 - You can leave terracotta pots outside if you empty them and protect them from moisture.